JOSM/josm-plugins/mapillary/INSTALL.md

 ```
 This command will ask for your password and shows you the commit message of every git-commit before it
 applies it to the SVN-repo.

----

-__Pro-tip:__

-If you want to use a different text-editor than git currently uses, execute the following command:
-`git config --global core.editor ‹insert_your_favourite_text_editor›` and git will in the future always fire the new
-editor up instead.

-The same applies for the merge-tool: After executing `git config --global merge.tool ‹insert_your_favourite_merge_tool›`
-you can omit the --tool option when executing `git mergetool` in the future.